 The Institute has existed in various organizational forms since 1984, adopting its current name and structure as the University of Wisconsin Population Health Institute in 2005.
-The Institute’s work is led by a team of experts well-recognized in their fields and is guided by an active Advisory Board of state-level policy and practice leaders and an Executive Committee of faculty.
+The Institute’s work is led by a team of experts well-recognized in their fields, and is guided by an active Advisory Board of policy and practice leaders, and an Executive Committee of faculty.
+The Institute is closely linked with the Department of Population Heath Sciences, and is a member of the National Network of Public Health Institutes.

 Mission: We accelerate capacity to create equitable conditions for everyone to be healthy by advancing knowledge, practice, policy and system change across sectors.